 The implementation requires the % character to immediately follow the numeric value.
 Valid values for X/Y must be in the range 0-100 - negative numbers or numbers over a 100 will revert to acceptable values.
 The calculation includes the size of the keyboard window, and will keep the entire window visible, so it is a dynamic calculation based on the specified percent, the screen resolution, and the current size of the window.
-Some examples: [C:\Program Files\ONSCREEN\ONSCREEN.EXE x:20% y:75%], or [C:\Program Files\ONSCREEN\ONSCREEN.EXE -NoSplash x=75% y=50%].
+Some examples: [C:\Program Files\OnScreen with CrossScanner\ONSCREEN.EXE x:20% y:75%], or [C:\Program Files\OnScreen with CrossScanner\ONSCREEN.EXE -NoSplash x=75% y=50%].